-Whistler’s success is the result of passion and innovation of its residents and its visionary leaders from the First Nations to Whistler’s first settlers and those who developed the area into a world-class resort and Host Mountain Resort for the 2010 Winter Games.
+Whistler’s success is the result of passion and innovation of its residents and its visionary leaders from Whistler’s first settlers to those who developed the area into a world-class resort and Host Mountain Resort for the 2010 Winter Games.

-Learn about Whistler’s experience as the proud Host Mountain Resort of the 2010 Olympic and Paralympic Winter Games.
+Whistler’s vision is to be the premier mountain resort community as it moves toward sustainability.
+Whistler was the proud Host Mountain Resort for the 2010 Olympic and Paralympic Winter Games.

 The RMOW’s mission is to be a leader and a partner in the resort community, representing a caring, accountable, open, professional, municipal government, committed to continuous improvement and to balancing fiscal capabilities with the delivery of exceptional service.

 The Resort Municipality of Whistler